henrahmagix/henrahmagix.github.io/_posts/2020-04-13-lol-web-components.md

 _/me searches "inline script module export" … … … a-ha!_

-I found an [example of "Inlining ECMAScript Modules in HTML"][stackoverflow inline module] on StackOverflow<sup>[&dagger;](#ft-stackoverflow-merits)</sup>.
+I found an [example of "Inlining ECMAScript Modules in HTML"][stackoverflow inline module] on StackOverflow{% include footnote.html text="StackOverflow is not the kindest of places, brought to my attention in [Suffering on StackOverflow, by April Wensel](https://medium.com/@Aprilw/suffering-on-stack-overflow-c46414a34a52).
+It's also where I've found answers for a lot of of my problems.
+So, for me at least, reading it is usually fine; but interacting with it – posting, commenting, answering – can be a dire experience.
+I suggest reading April Wensel to find out more." %}.
 In it, the contents of the script can be turned into an "Object URL", which we can use to import!

 So let's do that before adding the script to the `shadowRoot`:
 ```js